holoviz/holoviews/doc/Tutorials/index.rst

   as part of a reproducible yet interactive scientific workflow.

 * `Continuous Coordinates: <Continuous_Coordinates>`_
-  Support for continuous coordinates offered by HoloViews, for use with real-world data.
+  How to use continuous coordinates to work with real-world data or smooth functions.

 * `Composing Data: <Composing_Data>`_
-  Complete example of the full range of hierarchical, multidimensional discrete and continuous data structures provided by HoloViews.
+  Complete example of the full range of hierarchical, multidimensional discrete and continuous data structures supported by HoloViews.

 * `Pandas and Seaborn: <Pandas_Seaborn>`_
   Using HoloViews with the external Pandas and Seaborn libraries.